aws/aws-toolkit-azure-devops/Docs/awspowershell-module-script.rst

 Synopsis
 ========

 Runs a PowerShell script that uses cmdlets from the |TWPlong| module.
+The module is automatically installed if not already available in the environment.

 Description
 ===========

-This task accepts a PowerShell script that uses cmdlets from the |TWP| module to interact with AWS services.
+This task accepts a PowerShell command or script that uses cmdlets from the |TWP| module to interact with AWS services.
 You can specify the script to run via its file name, or you can enter it into the task configuration.
-When the task runs on Windows build agents, it can optionally install the |TWP| module before running the script.
+Prior to running the supplied script the task tests to see if the required |TWP| module is already installed.
+If it is not installed the latest available version from the `PowerShell Gallery <https://www.powershellgallery.com/packages/AWSPowerShell>`_ is downloaded and installed.

 .. note:: If an installation is performed, the module is installed in the :code:`current user`
          scope.
 The location is compatible with automatic module load.
 As a result, you don't